Kofysh/Lockpick_RCM/README.md

 Lockpick_RCM is a bare-metal Nintendo Switch payload that extracts encryption keys for use in file handling software like **hactool**, **hactoolnet/LibHac**, **ChoiDujour**, etc., all without booting into Horizon OS. 🚀

-> ⚠️ **Note:** Due to changes in firmware 7.0.0 and beyond, the Lockpick homebrew can no longer derive the latest keys.
+> ⚠️ **Note :** Due to changes in firmware 7.0.0 and beyond, the Lockpick homebrew can no longer derive the latest keys.
 However, this limitation doesn't apply in the boot-time environment, allowing Lockpick_RCM to function properly.

 ## 🚀 Usage